Find Your Program

 Earning a master’s in public administration can provide the foundation for a career managing a nonprofit organization or for opportunities in arenas such as government, politics, health, public affairs, and business.
 Walden’s Master of Public Administration (MPA) degree program can help prepare you for public administration roles such as city manager, nonprofit executive, public health administrator, and human services agency manager, to name just a few.2

-When you choose Walden for your online MPA degree, you can select a General Program of study or one of six optional specializations: Emergency Management, Law and Public Policy, Nonprofit Management and Leadership, Policy Analysis, Public Management and Leadership, and Social Entrepreneurship and Innovation.
+When you choose Walden for your online MPA degree, you can select a General Program of study or one of four optional specializations: Diversity and Social Justice, Emergency Management, Law and Public Policy, and Nonprofit Management and Leadership.

 Walden’s online learning platform lets you earn an MPA degree online while you stay engaged in your career and enjoy your personal life.
 And as a working professional, you can apply what you’re learning in your current role.
 If your goal is to build a rewarding public administration career, let Walden help you become an agent of social change who creates innovative solutions to today’s challenges.